 Second -- while VPN tuneling to make multicast "work" is expedient, it

-This is particularly true if Microsoft were to promote it as a
+is particularly true if Microsoft were to promote it as a standard

-standard practice as part of a conference bridging solution.
-In fact,
+practice as part of a conference bridging solution.
+In fact, it could

-multicast apps, tools, IGMPv3, etc.. and then promote native multicast
+apps, tools, IGMPv3, etc.. and then promote native multicast routing.

 On Thu, Aug 16, 2001 at 05:53:24PM -0700, Jay Beavers wrote: